catppuccin/sddm/README.md

    Current=catppuccin-mocha-mauve
    ```

-5. If you haven't already, follow the instructions [here](https://wiki.archlinux.org/title/SDDM#Wayland) to make SDDM run on Wayland.
-The theme may not work properly if this is not done.
+5. Unfortunately, the theme does not work properly if SDDM is run on X11 and not Wayland - follow the instructions [here](https://wiki.archlinux.org/title/SDDM#Wayland) here if there are issues.

 ## Dependencies